msan37/discordRadioBot/README.md

 As long as you have Python installed on your computer, you should be able to simply download the bot.py file and run it.
 The file expects two environment variables which you can set before running the code.
 > [!CAUTION]
 > Setting the environment variables in the way shown below is not the "proper" way to handle sensitive information like a bot token.

+> [!NOTE]
+> I have not checked the JSON syntax when running locally.
+These *might* work but if they don't then let me know so I can fix these.
 ### Linux/macOS
 <code>OVERWRITE_STREAMS=`{"Station 1":"https://yourdomain.tld/listen/station1/radio.mp3","Station 2":"https://yourdomain.tld/listen/station2/listen.mp3"}` BOT_TOKEN="secret" python bot.py</code>
 ### Windows